rubengura/IntroC-/README.md

-# IntroC-
+# IntroCpp
-This project shows an introduction to C++ based on the Udemy course C++ Tutorial for Complete Beginners
+This project shows an introduction to C++ based on the Udemy course C++ Tutorial for Complete Beginners.

+The code was developed under Visual Studio 2019.